0xumarkhatab/cwd-grepper-Rust/README.md

   - Run  <code>cargo run</code>
   - Type any word to search.
   - Enjoy the Results.

-  - Feel free to Star the repository and follow to connect with me .
+If this is the type of content that you enjoy , Feel free to Star the repository and follow me here  https://github.com/umaresso .

 Thank you for having a look at my work :)